aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

    `ssh -i /path/to/private_key centos@<host_ip>`

+   >NOTE: If you have trouble connecting, ensure the security group on the login server includes the IP address of your client.

 1. Run the `lsid` command to verify that LSF installed properly and is running.
 You should see something similar to the following:
     ```
     IBM Spectrum LSF Standard 10.1.0.11, Nov 12 2020